Billng0414/UserItem2vec/README.md

 2. set user-user edge  "u_interaction_file" in line 443 in code/train.py
 3. set item-item edge  "i_interaction_file" in line 451 in code/train.py

-the format of train_file is :
+the format of train_file is:
 user item label step
 (step is the order of user item interaction, and if you don't care about higher-order interactions, set this to 1)